1925 History, Trivia and Fun Facts

 Peace -Austen Chamberlain and Charles Gates Dawes

-The 30th Vice President of the USA, Charles Gates Dawes, in addition to his Nobel Peace Prize in 1925, was a self-taught pianist and composer who composed the 1912 hit song Melody in A Major which used in Tommy Edwards’ 1958 #1 hit It’s All in the Game.
+The 30th Vice President of the USA, Charles Gates Dawes, in addition to his Nobel Peace Prize in 1925, was a self-taught pianist and composer who composed the 1912 hit song Melody in A Major, which was used in Tommy Edwards’ 1958 #1 hit It’s All in the Game.

 Arrowsmith by Sinclair Lewis